Current Retail: $59.96-$79.95

 Using this Overcoat Fuse jacket also means that if we remove the dog's jacket while on a longer outing once the temperatures rises or precipitation stops, we would have to then put on a harness, carried separately.

 Edgar has remained comfortable, warm and dry, due to the solid, thick, high quality jacket construction; however, I have noticed small wear spots in the corner stitching of the back leash attachment ring.
 This wear is similar to that near the attachment rings on the Ruffwear Webmaster harness that he has used for years, so I do not really fear the attachment ring will separate from the jacket.
+There has been no further deterioration of this area with continued regular use, so we will just keep an eye on this area of wear.

 On one very cold day, I did put one of Edgar’s hiking harnesses over the Overcoat Fuse, and found that it fit well, and Edgar seemed to remain warm and comfortable.
 In cold weather, a dog jacket is normally placed beneath an exterior harness, thereby preventing cold air from accumulating between the dog’s fur and the jacket.
 Also, without an external harness, the rear portion of the jacket is subject to blowing or lifting up away from the dog's fur, reducing thermal protection.
 I do keep the Overcoat Fuse jacket fitting as snuggly as possible, and Edgar’s back fur has felt warm to the touch when checked.

 The jacket does not impede Edgar’s movement in any way, and he is a very active dog!
 He can run, jump, sit, pee, poop, and climb up rocks and tree stumps without any issues.
 The jacket has kept him dry in some freezing rain and wet conditions, certainly attaining Ruffwear's stated description of being water repellent.
 After returning home, I placed the wet jacket on our drying rack, and it was dry within an hour or so.
-We have yet to wash the jacket, so the results of laundering will be reported in the follow-up review.

 Edgar is a pretty tough winter dog, and generally uses a jacket only in temperatures below 20 degrees (f) or so, unless we are out in wet precipitation.
 The Overcoat Fuse jacket provides fine thermal protection, and I think I would generally not use it with our thick coated dog in temperatures above 30 degrees, to prevent his overheating.
 However, a smooth coated dog, without a lot of natural thermal protection, might happily use this coat in the higher temperature ranges.